-How a Groundbreaking DNA Study is Expanding to Birth-to-Four-Year-Olds
+How Groundbreaking NIH Research is Expanding to Birth-to-Four-Year-Olds

 THURSDAY, OCTOBER 17, 2024

-For nearly the first decade of the National Institutes of Health’s “All of Us” research programaimed at increasing diversity in genetic researcha major component was missing: kids.
+For nearly the first decade of the National Institutes of Health’s “All of Us” Research Program — aimed at increasing diversity in genetic research — a major component was missing: kids.

-“Children are approximately 24% of our population in the U.S. and 100% of our future,” Dr. Sara Van Driest, director of pediatrics for NIH’s All of Us project, told hosts Mark Masselli and Margaret Flinter.
+“Children are approximately 24% of our population in the U.S. and 100% of our future,” Dr. Sara Van Driest, director of pediatrics for NIH’s All of Us Program, told hosts Mark Masselli and Margaret Flinter.
 “In order to provide them with the very best care for the future and have them benefit from this resource, we need to include them.”

 The journey is personal for Katrina Yamazaki, Ph.D., principal investigator for Community Health Center, Inc., in Connecticut, a partner organization in All of Us.
 Yamazaki and her husband adopted three boys through the foster care system.